 Here’s what we do know.
 Nevada does just over $11 billion in gaming revenue each year.
 While gaming win on sports betting can vary from year to year, in 2016, total handle (amount of money wagered at sportsbooks) clocked in at $4.5 billion.

 Meanwhile, Pennsylvania checks in at about $3.2 billion of total gaming revenue.
 If there were a direct correlation between total gaming win and sports betting, then we would expect to see somewhere on the order of $1 to $1.5 billion in handle in a fully mature PA sports betting market.

-However, there are reasons to think the Pennsylvania sports betting market would be even bigger than that.
+However, there are reasons to think the Pennsylvania sports betting market could be even bigger than that.
 The aforementioned interest in pro sports makes the market primed for even more wagering as a percentage of gaming dollars in the state.

-Assuming a hold of somewhere north of five percent for sportsbooks, Pennsylvania casinos would stand to generate upwards of $50 to $75 million in revenue, possibly reaching nine figures.
+Assuming a hold of somewhere north of five percent for sportsbooks, Pennsylvania casinos stand to generate upwards of $50 to $75 million in revenue, possibly reaching nine figures.

-The three Philadelphia-area casinos would be the center of attention for PA sports betting, undoubtedly.
+The three Philadelphia-area casinos should be the center of attention for PA sports betting, undoubtedly.
 The city is home to franchises in the four major professional sports leagues, featuring a rabid fan base for all those sports.

-As the second biggest city in the state and one with a large sports fan base, it would be a boon to Rivers’ bottom line.
+As the second-biggest city in the state and one with a large sports fan base, it would be a boon to Rivers’ bottom line.

 For years, racetracks have eyed sports betting as a possible way to woo bettors in their doors.

 Penn National, near the center of the state — and far from Philly and Pittsburgh — benefits greatly from the change in the law.
 The complex now features both Hollywood Casino and the racetrack, and sports betting would be just one more draw.

 Who will regulate sports betting in the state?